 Located in the Lower Manhattan area of New York City, One World Trade Center is currently the tallest building in the Western Hemisphere, standing at 1,776 feet (541 meters).
-It was designed by David Childs, whose firm also designed several landmarks around the world such as the Burj Khalifa in Dubai or the Willis Tower in Chicago.
+It was designed by David Childs, whose firm also designed several landmarks worldwide, such as the Burj Khalifa in Dubai or the Willis Tower in Chicago.

 The building was completed in 2013 and opened its doors on November 3, 2014, when the first tenants moved in.
 In addition to being an architectural marvel that took nearly 10 years to construct, it also serves as a symbol of resilience following the tragic events that took place on 9/11.

 One World Trade Center is home to the One World Observatory, one of the best observatories in New York.
-From the top of the observation deck, visitors are able to take in spectacular views of New York City.
+From the top of the observation deck, visitors can take in spectacular views of New York City.
 As you enjoy the vistas from above, you can also explore the museum or lose yourself in thought as you visit the 9/11 Memorial.
-As this is a very popular NY landmark, be sure to book your ticker beforehand.
+As this is a very popular NY landmark, be sure to book your ticket beforehand.

-The best way to get there is by subway, the closest stations are World Trade Center (line E), Cortland Street (line R, W), Park Place (line 2, 3), and Chambers Street (line A, C, 1, 2, 3).
-If you’re driving, there are several parking garages nearby – the closest one is the Brookfield Place Garage on West Street.
+The best way to get there is by subway.
+The closest stations are World Trade Center (line E), Cortland Street (line R, W), Park Place (line 2, 3), and Chambers Street (line A, C, 1, 2, 3).
+If you’re driving, several parking garages are nearby – the closest one is the Brookfield Place Garage on West Street.

 Empire State Building

 Empire State Building is one of New York’s most famous skyscrapers.
-It was the tallest skyscraper in the world from 1930 to 1970, it is 1,454 feet (443.2 m) tall, including the antenna.
-Constructed in 1931 in an Art Deco style, initially, it only had 50 stories, later on, it was increased to 60 and then 80 stories, nowadays it has 102 stories.
+With 1,454 feet (443.2 m) tall, including the antenna, it was the tallest skyscraper in the world from 1930 to 1970.
+Constructed in 1931 in an Art Deco style, initially, it only had 50 stories; later on, it was increased to 60 and then 80 stories; nowadays, it has 102 stories.

-The Empire State Building is an American cultural icon sited in Midtown Manhattan on the 5th Avenue at the 34 street.
-It has appeared in several movies and series like famous King Kong and Sleepless in Seattle, How I met you mother, and several more.
+The Empire State Building is an American cultural icon sited in Midtown Manhattan on 5th Avenue at 34 street.
+It has appeared in several movies and TV series like the famous King Kong and Sleepless in Seattle, How I met you mother, and several more.

-It is also a must-visit in New York with over 4 million visitors each year.
-It is possible to climb up to the 86th-floor observation deck or the 102nd floor.
-From the observation deck, you are able to spot some of the other most famous NYC landmarks like Central Park, Times Square, One World Trade Center.
+It is also a must-visit in New York, with over 4 million visitors yearly.
+It is possible to climb up to the 86th-floor observation deck or the 102nd-floor.
+From the observation deck, you can spot some of the other most famous NYC landmarks like Central Park, Times Square, and One World Trade Center.